Anthony Perkins: Teen idol status

-In 1957 and 1958, Perkins released three pop music albums and several singles under the name Tony Perkins through Epic and RCA Victor.
+In 1956, while Perkins he was being groomed by Paramount as a teen idol, he demonstrated his singing ability by performing songs in the TV program Joey and in Friendly Persuasion.
+This led him to sign a contract with Epic Records.
+In 1957 and 1958, he released three pop music albums and several singles under the name Tony Perkins through Epic and RCA Victor.
 His 1957 single "Moon-Light Swim" reached number 24 on the Billboard Hot 100.
 In 1958, "The Prettiest Girl in School" gained popularity in Australia but did not chart successfully in the United States.
-Perkins's musical pursuits were contemporaneous with the success of his then-partner Tab Hunter's debut single "Young Love", which topped the charts, leading some to speculate that Hunter's success influenced Perkins's interest in music.
-Despite this, Perkins reportedly made light of his own vocal style, and there is speculation that he did not have long-term commitment to a music career.
+Perkins's musical pursuits were contemporaneous with the success of his then-partner Tab Hunter's debut single "Young Love", which topped the charts, and may have influenced Perkins's interest in music.
+Perkins was insecure about his singing talent and later expressed disappointment about that aspect of his career, calling his voice "terrible" and his discography a "second rate art".
 He continued to record albums and EPs intermittently into the mid-1960s.

 Although he was a life member of the Actors Studio, Perkins did not pursue roles in musical theatre.
 Instead, in 1957, he used the flexibility of his studio contract to return to Broadway in Look Homeward, Angel.
 Perkins played Eugene Gant, with Jo Van Fleet portraying his mother.
 The production ran successfully, and in 1958 Perkins was nominated for the Tony Award for Best Actor in a Play.
 Reports from the production indicated tensions during rehearsals, particularly involving Van Fleet, whose behavior was described by some contemporaries as difficult.
 Among the audience during tryouts was Tab Hunter, who later recalled that Perkins initially gave a restrained performance, but showed significant growth later in the run.